Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Motivation: asymptotically anti-de Sitter manifolds

 The aAdS property does not depend on the choice of boundary defining function.
-In addition to being aAdS, suppose that $g$ is \emph{stationary} in the sense that $\partial_t$ is a Killing vector field for $g$.
+In addition to being aAdS, suppose that $g$ is stationary in the sense that $\partial_t$ is a Killing vector field for $g$.
 For the remainder of this section, all metrics are assumed to be stationary.
-This allows for a reduction to compact time slices.